ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 programs use dynamic linking to reuse common functions provided by shared libraries.
 The particular list of dynamic libraries that an executable needs is often stored without full paths as well.
-Thus, `ld.so` (e.g. `/lib/ld-linux.so.2` on recent Debian systems), which takes care of executing those binaries, needs to determine which particular libraries to load.
-Like the way `PATH` variable determines resolution paths for the execution of commands, the `LD_LIBRARY_PATH` environment variable provides resolution paths for loading dynamic libraries.
+Thus, `ld.so` (e.g., `/lib/ld-linux.so.2` on recent Debian systems), which takes care of executing those binaries, needs to determine which particular libraries to load.
+Like the way `PATH` variable resolves paths for the execution of commands, the `LD_LIBRARY_PATH` environment variable resolves paths for loading dynamic libraries.
 Unlike `PATH`, however, `ld.so` does assume a list of default paths (e.g., `/lib`, then `/usr/lib` on Linux systems, as defined in `/etc/ld.so.conf` file(s)).
-Consequently, in your environment, you may not have even set it explicitly!
+Consequently, you may not have even explicitly set it in your environment!

 > ## How can you discover which library is used?
 >
 > `ldd EXEC` and `ldd LIBRARY` list libraries of a given binary.
 If a
-> library is linked against, they can provide a full path if it finds them
+> library is linked, they can provide a full path if it finds them
 > using `ld`'s default paths or the `LD_LIBRARY_PATH` variable.
 For example:
 > ~~~
 > % ldd /usr/lib/afni/bin/afni | head